When choosing water for tea making, we must understand the relationship between the hardness of water and the quality of tea soup.

 If the hardness of water is caused by the presence of calcium bicarbonate or magnesium bicarbonate, the water is called temporary hard water; If the hardness of water is caused by sulfates or chlorides containing calcium and magnesium, the water is called permanent hard water.

 In other words, the taste of the water will vary with the content of calcium and magnesium salts in water.
 For example, high-hardness water is very difficult to drink, and even has a bitter taste, it’s not suitable for making tea.

 According to the hardness of water, each liter of water with calcium, and magnesium ion content of more than 8 mg is called hard water.

-However, it is not saying that hard water is not good for making tea at all, because hard water is divided into temporary hard water and permanent hard water.
+However, it is not saying that hard water is not good at all, because hard water is divided into temporary hard water and permanent.

 The main components of temporary hard water are calcium bicarbonate and magnesium bicarbonate.
 After boiling at a high temperature, it will decompose and precipitate immediately, making hard water become soft water, so it is called temporary hard water.